ComposableFi/composable/book/src/nix/defining-your-own-packages.md

 };
 ```

-Your package is probably similar to one of our other packages, so you will most likely be able to adapt the definition of one of our other packages.
-If this is not the case, then you should look at the [trivial builders section in the nixpkgs manual](https://nixos.org/manual/nixpkgs/stable/#chap-trivial-builders).
+Your package is probably similar to one of ours, so you will most likely be able to adapt the definition of one of our packages.
+However, if this is not the case, you should look at the [trivial builders section in the nixpkgs manual](https://nixos.org/manual/nixpkgs/stable/#chap-trivial-builders).

 If you have any further questions, feel free to ask them in the `#nix` channel on Slack.